SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 ### Conclusion

 The two Moocs around Pharo are the results of more than 20 years teaching object-oriented programming.
-Our experience shows that developers will not program the same once they follow such Moocs.
+Our experience shows that developers do not program the same once they follow such Moocs.